Zucai Suo, Ph.D.

 Nucorion Co-Founder and Chair of Scientific Advisory Board

-Zucai Suo, PhD, is Professor of Chemistry and Biochemistry at The Ohio State University.
+Zucai Suo, PhD, is Eminent Professor and Dorian and John Blackmon Chair in Biomedical Science at Department of Biomedical Sciences, Florida State University College of Medicine.
 Dr. Suo co-founded Nucorion Pharmaceutical, Inc. in 2015.
-From 2000 to 2001, Dr. Suo was a senior biochemist at Eli Lilly & Company and performed anti-hepatitis C drug discovery research.
-In Nov.
-2001, Dr. Suo moved to OSU and became a faculty member at the Department of Biochemistry.
+Dr. Suo was a senior biochemist at Eli Lilly & Company and performed antiviral drug discovery research from 2000 to 2001.
+Subsequently, Dr. Suo was Professor of Chemistry and Biochemistry at The Ohio State University from 2001 to 2018.
 From 2012 to 2016, Dr. Suo served as President of the Chinese-American Chemistry & Chemical Biology Professors Association in USA.
 Dr. Suo was elected to be a Fellow of the American Association for the Advancement of Science in 2013 and a faculty member of Faculty 1000 in 2011.
-Dr. Suo has won quite a few awards including a National Science Foundation Career Award in 2005.
+Dr. Suo has won numerous awards including a National Science Foundation Career Award in 2005.
 Dr. Suo received both his BS and MS in physical chemistry from Fudan University in Shanghai, China, his PhD in biological chemistry from Pennsylvania State University, and was a Jane Coffin Childs Memorial Fund Postdoctoral Fellow at Harvard Medical School.

 Stephen J. Benkovic, Ph.D.